X13-A/SDF-Clouds/Documentation/Cloud Rendering Configuration Guide.md

 | `Fog Density`  | Controls how dense the air particles are in the scene. |
 | `Fog Distance` | Sets how far from the camera fog starts to appear.     |

-Renders with different fog density:
+Renders with different fog densities:

 ![Fog](Images/Fog.png)